gabrielwoj/misc/stream_layouts/osu_stream_layout/README.md

 f) Set the opacity value to "0.9000";

-12- Right-click on "Background" once again, and go to "Transform" then "Center to screen".
+12- Right-click on "osu!
+Background" once again, and go to "Transform" then "Center to screen".

 13- Right-click on the "Sources" box, and Add another image;